preludeorg/community/docs/operator/basic/enterprise.md

   - Unlimited secure redirectors and up to 100 concurrent agents running on security endpoints
   - Publish attack data to leading defensive platforms, including Elastic, Splunk, Crowdstrike and others.
   - Automate continuous testing through Prelude’s Headless API.
+- Professional subscriptions for all team members
+- Access to professional services (integrations, agent & TTP design, etc...) from the Prelude team.

+Prelude works with organizations of all sizes, including multiple Fortune 500 customers across industries including technology, retail, manufacturing and others.

-You can read more about Enterprise on the http://prelude.org website.
+You can read more about Enterprise, including our transparent pricing model, on the http://prelude.org website.